home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ## Tiles

-* The shortcuts tile shows up to 7 shortcuts, which can be chosen from the settings section in the Wear OS app.
+* The Shortcuts tile shows up to 7 shortcuts, which can be chosen from the settings section in the Wear OS app.
 You will be able to select the same set of entities you can access from the home screen.
-* The template tile shows a rendered template.
+* The Template tile shows a rendered template.
 The template can only be set from the android companion app.
 Note: it is not possible to scroll in a tile, the template should fit on the watch screen.
-* The conversation tile allows you to send a voice transcription to the [`conversation`](https://www.home-assistant.io/integrations/conversation/) integration to process.
+* The Assist tile allows you to send a voice transcription to the [`conversation`](https://www.home-assistant.io/integrations/conversation/) integration to process.
 The results are then shown on the screen.
 This feature requires Home Assistant Core 2023.1 and also the `conversation` integration enabled.

 ### Styling the template tile